19-2-SKKU-OSS/2019-2-OSS-L3/README.md

 ### Issues
 In this issue, you can check what we have raised and shared information in this project.
-We opened 16 issues, and 13 of them were closed.
+We opened 7issues, and 5 of them were closed.
 - [Issues](https://github.com/19-2-SKKU-OSS/2019-2-OSS-L3/issues)

 ![KakaoTalk_20191207_194637671](https://user-images.githubusercontent.com/56298796/70376018-fa3e9800-1947-11ea-88f2-34f12e8b8445.png)